george-chou/tt100k_qviewer/README.md

 <b>Figure 1: TT100K QViewer UI</b>
 </div>

+Click the "Random" button to show a question image randomly, and its image ID will be printed in the text browser.
+Then if you click the right button, the corresponding key image will appear with bounding boxes and coordinates of boundings will also be printed in the text browser.

 ## TT100K Tutorial

-For more information about the usage of TT100K, please refer to below website:
+For more information about the usage of TT100K, please refer to the below website:

 http://cg.cs.tsinghua.edu.cn/traffic-sign/tutorial.html#Tsinghua-Tencent-100K-Tutorial